nyalex/Stripe-Migration-PHP/README.md

 3. Run the respective file directly in your browser for each element that you want migrated.
 For example, run `move_plans.php` if you want your plans migrated.
   * **Warning!** When running `move_subscriptions.php`, the script will automatically cancel existing subscriptions at period end from the source account before creating the new one on the destination account.

+4. Consider modifying the scripts to migrate only a few subscriptions/plans first as a secondary test.

-4. Check your destination account to make sure that everything went through as expected.
-Consider modifying the scripts to do only a few customers first.
+5. Check your destination account to make sure that everything went through as expected.

 ## MIT License